larsvanbraam/vue-block-system/README.md

 This will make sure the data is passed to the new block, all the callback methods are properly set and the right component is loaded.
 Everything should be pretty much plug and play!

 ### Buttons
 Buttons are pretty common in fancy websites to make sure you keep them structured and in the same directory I've added a template for buttons.

+#### Generating a button
 Once you've completed [step 1](#step-1:-configure-the-seng-generator) the button-component should be visible once you run

 ```sh
 sg wizard
 ```

+**Note:** *The first time you generate a button you need to make sure `src/component/button` exists.
+If it doesn't you'll have to create it manually or run the seng enerator in [forced mode](https://github.com/mediamonks/seng-generator#generate)*

+#### Added data to the button
 When creating a button you need to provide a couple of props:

 1. **type**